 Brand new program starting July 2019!

 The Jersey Shore Whale watch is the only whale watching boat that we know of to offer whale Checks.
 A whale check is our guarantee and commitment to you.
 If you come out on a paid trip with us and we are unable to see any whales, you will get to come back this season for free to have another opportunity to see them.
-While we do see whales very often (Over 90% of the time), we sometimes get unlucky, and that is why we came up with whale checks to truly guarantee our customers a chance at seeing a whale.
+While we do see whales very often (Over 96% of the time), we sometimes get unlucky, and that is why we came up with whale checks to truly guarantee our customers a chance at seeing a whale.
+We go even further in 2020 if we need to extend the trip to find the whale we will, only three times in 2020 did we not seen a whale!

 Some tips and tricks for our whale watch.